Bounded Littlewood identities: Closed-form evaluations---the Hall--Littlewood case

-Our final virtual Koornwinder integral involves the Rogers--Szeg\H{o} polynomial \eqref{Eq_RSBCn} and does not appear to have a simple analogue at the $q,t$-level. \begin{theorem} For $\mu$ a partition of length at most $2n$,
+We present one final virtual Koornwinder integral with Hall--Littlewood polynomial argument.
+It evaluates in terms of the generalised Rogers--Szeg\H{o} polynomials \eqref{Eq_RSBCn}, and does not appear to have a simple $t$-analogue for Macdonald polynomials.